BillmanH/SideProjects/README.md

 ##dice_roll.py:
 From Kahn Academy - intro to probability/statistics

-##dice_roll.py:
-From Kahn Academy - intro to probability/statistics

 ##Seasonally adjusted higher than normal web traffic stat testing.ipynb
 My own, an outlier identification method with an adjustment for sesonality.